tobega/tailspin-v0/TailspinReference.md

 all values assigned as "foo"s must be tagged as "bar"s (all "foo"s are "bar"s).
 Of course, it is possible to have union types so that a "foo" could be a "bar" or something else.

 The data dictionary will also contain all [autotyped](#autotyping) definitions.
-Note that for modules, all defined types stay in the defining scope of the module, while autotyping will affect the calling scope.
-These two scopes coincide for the outer module (program or test being run).
+Note that for modules, all defined types and autotypes stay in the defining scope of the module.

 There are also local data dictionaries to handle [local types](#local-types) that are valid only in a certain context, like the execution of [templates](#templates) or within a [processor](#processors)